MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Reduced security controls.** Security controls are established across multiple layers, sometimes redundantly, to provide defense in depth.

 One cost optimization tactic is to look for ways to remove components or processes that accrue unit or operational costs.
-Be aware that removing security components like the following examples for the sake of saving money impacts security.
+Removing security components like the following examples for the sake of saving money impacts security.
 You need to carefully perform a risk analysis on this impact.

 - Reducing or simplifying authentication and authorization techniques compromises the *verify explicitly* principle of zero-trust architecture.
 Examples of these simplifications include using a basic authentication scheme like preshared keys rather than investing time to learn industry OAuth approaches, or using simplified role-based access control assignments to reduce management overhead.